nxxh447/nxxh447/README.md

 <img src="./assets/banner.png" alt="banner">

-Hey, im nxxh, here's some stuff about me ig...
+Hey, im nxxh, here's some stuff about me ig... oh yea and you should maybe like look at [this](https://github.com/nxxh447/nx-client/) or something...
 <br>
 <br>
 here's what i mainly use: